roolrd/DevOps_online_Lviv_2020Q42021Q1/m5/task5.2/README.md

 ```

 #### 7. What is skell_dir?
 It's a "template" of structure and content user-home-directory when new user is created.
-Fles and subdirectories from /etc/skel directory will be copied into /home/<new user> directory.
+Fles and subdirectories from /etc/skel directory will be copied into "/home/new user" directory.
 Structure of /etc/skel directory on ubuntu 16.04:
 ```
 drwxr-xr-x 103 root root 4096 Jan 14 16:21 ..